Welcome to South Puget Sound Community College! We are excited to have you join our college community.

 The Washington State Executive Ethics Board Training enhances the ability of SPSCC employees to make ethical decisions and maintain the high standards of conduct required of all State of Washington employees.
 This training introduces employees to ethics in the workplace so they are able to apply ethical concepts and principals to their SPSCC responsibilities.
 New State Employee Guide

 To successfully complete the Washington State Executive Ethics Board Training:

 - Go to the Washington State Executive Ethics Board Training page.
-The information on this site is for all South Puget Sound Community College employees.
+Washington state Ethics training pertains to all College employees and volunteers.
 Read all topics, and then take the Online Ethics Quiz and print your Grade page.
 This training takes approximately one hour.

 - Once the online training is complete, fill out the Certification of Completion form.

 - Send the signed Certificate to Human Resources: email@example.com building 25, room 220.

 2. Coming Soon!
 Watch for the roll out of our new training platform - Get Inclusive!